EugeniaGramajo/capcore-backend/README.md

 - `GET - /projects/:id` get a project by id

-- `POST - /projects/` post a new project
+- `POST - /projects/` post a new project with a budgetBlock associated

 - `PUT - /projects/:id` get a project by id